Find Grad Schools

 45 Yearly Graduations

 The 5th most popular school in the country for teaching english as a second or foreign language/esl language instructor majors who are seeking their graduate certificate is Henderson State University.
 Roughly 3,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,928 per year, while in-state graduate students, on average, pay $5,670 per year.
+The average in-state tuition for full-time undergraduates is $5,880 per year, while in-state graduate students, on average, pay $5,670 per year.
 During the most recent year for which we have data, 45 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from Henderson State University.
-About 93% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 40 Yearly Graduations